 I’m a great planner (I get it from my mom, I guess), so when my husband and I went away for our anniversary in April that year, I began to plot and scheme.
 What would the lifeguard’s name be?
 I decided on Lee, a strong, short name.
 Also it worked well with my title, Lifeline for Lee.
 What would the story arc look like?
 What would be the inciting event that turned Lee’s life upside down?

 And so it began – the story started to sprout arms and legs.
 And just when I thought I’d thrown enough at Lee to sink her – a boy who drowns on her watch, her life falling apart, her studies suffering – my husband suggested a climax which staggered me, a culmination of all the anguish Lee’s experiencing.
-It seemed cruel to make your protagonist go through so much and yet, at the same time, it seemed fitting.
+It seemed cruel to make my protagonist go through so much and yet, at the same time, it seemed fitting.

 So I accepted his suggestion and worked out my character sketches and chapter briefs.
 Then I interviewed Jennifer, visited the township Masiphumelele, Fish Hoek High School and some other local hang-outs like Cape To Cuba (pictured left) and sat down to begin the long, arduous marathon of writing every day until the story was done.
 Even though it was a slog, I loved every minute of it.
 I loved immersing myself in Lee’s story.
 There is an incredible adrenaline rush you get from doing the thing you enjoy the most.
 As the character of Eric Liddell said in Chariots of Fire, “When I run, I feel the pleasure of God.”
 It’s the same with me and writing.